masaimahapa/masai.github.io/_posts/2020-07-23-scraping-the-internet-using-selenium.md

 ### How to get started
 For a quick demo, lets get today’s news headlines from the News24 website.

-1. You firstly need to get a chromedriver.
+### 1. You firstly need to get a chromedriver:
 This is what will allow you to automate tasks in the browser.
 Find a compatible one for your version of [chrome here.](https://chromedriver.chromium.org/downloads).

-2. Install Selenium in your Python environment.
+### 2. Install Selenium in your Python environment:

 ```
     pip install selenium
 ```

-3. Open the web page:
+### 3. Open the web page:

 ```python
     from selenium import webdriver